-- 73. On information and belief, Amazon also indirectly infringes the '411 patent by actively inducing infringement under 35 USC § 271(b). - 74.
-On information and belief, Amazon has had knowledge of the '411 patent since at least September 17, 2014.
-On September 17, 2014, the University of Tennessee Research Foundation contacted Amazon via email in an attempt to secure a license to the patents-in-suit outside the context of litigation. - 75.
-Alternatively, Amazon has had knowledge of the '411 patent since at least service of this Complaint or shortly thereafter, and on information and belief, Amazon knew of the '411 patent and knew of its infringement, including by way of this lawsuit. - 76.
-On information and belief, Amazon intended to induce patent infringement by third-party customers and users of the Amazon '411 Products and had knowledge that the inducing acts would cause infringement or was willfully blind to the possibility that its inducing acts would cause infringement.
-Amazon specifically intended and was aware that the normal and customary use of the accused products would infringe the '411 patent.
-Amazon performed the acts that constitute induced infringement, and would induce actual infringement, with knowledge of the '411 patent and with the knowledge that the induced acts would constitute infringement.
-For example, Amazon provides the Amazon '411 Products that have the capability of operating in a manner that infringe one or more of the claims of the '411 patent, including at least claim 1, and Amazon further provides documentation and training materials that cause customers and end users of the Amazon '411 Products to utilize the products in a manner that directly infringe one or more claims of the '411 patent.30 By providing instruction and training to customers and end-users on how to use the Amazon '411 Products in a manner that directly infringes one or more claims of the '411 patent, including at least claim 1, Amazon specifically intended to induce infringement of the '411 patent.
-On information and belief, Amazon engaged in such inducement to promote the sales of the Amazon '411 Products, e.g., through Amazon user manuals, product support, marketing materials, and training materials to actively induce the users of the accused products to infringe the '411 patent.
-Accordingly, Amazon has induced and continues to induce users of the accused products to use the accused products in their ordinary and customary way to infringe the '411 patent, knowing that such use constitutes infringement of the '411 patent.
+- 73. On information and belief, Oracle also indirectly infringes the '411 patent by actively inducing infringement under 35 USC § 271(b). - 74.
+On information and belief, Oracle has had knowledge of the '411 patent since at least September 17, 2014.
+On September 17, 2014, the University of Tennessee Research Foundation contacted Oracle via email in an attempt to secure a license to the patents-in-suit outside the context of litigation. - 75.
+Alternatively, on information and belief, Oracle has had knowledge of the '411 patent since at least August 16, 2016, based on the following patent assigned to Oracle which cites the patent application leading to the '411 patent as relevant prior art: U.S. Patent No. 9,418,094 entitled, Method and Apparatus for Performing Multi-Stage Table Updates.
+This patent was issued on August 16, 2016. - 76.
+Alternatively, Oracle has had knowledge of the '411 patent since at least service of this Complaint or shortly thereafter, and on information and belief, Oracle knew of the '411 patent and knew of its infringement, including by way of this lawsuit. - 77.
+On information and belief, Oracle intended to induce patent infringement by third-party customers and users of the Oracle '411 Products and had knowledge that the inducing acts would cause infringement or was willfully blind to the possibility that its inducing acts would cause infringement.
+Oracle specifically intended and was aware that the normal and customary use of the accused products would infringe the '411 patent.
+Oracle performed the acts that constitute induced infringement, and would induce actual infringement, with knowledge of the '411 patent and with the knowledge that the induced acts would constitute infringement.
+For example, Oracle provides the Oracle '411 Products that have the capability of operating in a manner that infringe one or more of the claims of the '411 patent, including at least claim 1, and Oracle further provides documentation and training materials that cause customers and end users of the Oracle '411 Products to utilize the products in a manner that directly infringe one or more claims of the '411 patent.
+By providing instruction and training to customers and end-users on how to use the Oracle '411 Products in a manner that directly infringes one or more claims of the '411 patent, including at least claim 1, Oracle specifically intended to induce infringement of the '411 patent.
+On information and belief, Oracle engaged in such inducement to promote the sales of the Oracle '411 Products, e.g., through Oracle user manuals, product support, marketing materials, and training materials to actively induce the users of the accused products to infringe the '411 patent.
+Accordingly, Oracle has induced and continues to induce users of the accused products to use the accused products in their ordinary and customary way to infringe the '411 patent, knowing that such use constitutes infringement of the '411 patent.

-77. The '411 patent is well-known within the industry as demonstrated by multiple citations to the '411 patent in published patents and patent applications assigned to technology companies and academic institutions.
-Amazon is utilizing the technology claimed in the '411 patent without paying a reasonable royalty.
-Amazon is infringing the '411 patent in a manner
+78. The '411 patent is well-known within the industry as demonstrated by multiple citations to the '411 patent in published patents and patent applications assigned to technology companies and academic institutions.
+Oracle is utilizing the technology claimed in the '411